-The Willis North America senior debt securities will be issued under a senior indenture to be executed between Willis North America Inc., Willis Group Holdings Limited, TA II Limited, TA III Limited, TA III Limited, Trinity Acquisition Limited, TA IV Limited, Willis Group Limited and Willis Partners, as guarantors, and JPMorgan Chase Bank, as trustee.
+The Willis North America senior debt securities will be issued under a senior indenture to be executed between Willis North America Inc., Willis Group Holdings Limited, TA I Limited, TA II Limited, TA III Limited, Trinity Acquisition Limited, TA IV Limited, Willis Group Limited and Willis Partners, as guarantors, and JPMorgan Chase Bank, as trustee.
 We refer to this indenture as the "Willis North America senior indenture".
 The Willis North America senior subordinated debt securities will be issued under a senior subordinated indenture to be executed between Willis North America Inc., Willis Group Holdings Limited, TA II Limited, TA III Limited, Trinity Acquisition Limited, TA IV Limited, Willis Group Limited and Willis Partners, as guarantors, and The Bank of New York, as trustee.
 We refer to this indenture as the "Willis North America senior subordinated indenture".
-The Willis Group Holdings Limited, TA IL Limited, TA III Limited, Trinity Acquisition Limited, TA IV Limited, Willis Group Limited and Willis Partners, as guarantors, and Citibank, N.A., as trustee.
+The Willis Group Holdings Limited, TA II Limited, TA III Limited, Trinity Acquisition Limited, TA IV Limited, Willis Group Limited and Willis Partners, as guarantors, and Citibank, N.A., as trustee.
 We refer to this indenture as the "Willis North America subordinated indenture".
-The Willis North America senior indenture, the Willis North America senior subordinated indenture and the Willis North America indenture are sometimes referred to individually as a "Willis North America indentures" and the trustees thereunder are sometimes collectively referred to as the "Willis North America trustees" and individually as a "Willis North America trustees" and individually as a "Willis North America trustees".
+The Willis North America senior indenture, the Willis North America senior subordinated indenture and the Willis North America indenture are sometimes referred to individually as a "Willis North America indentures" and collectively as the "Willis North America trustees" and individually as a "Willis North America trustees" and individually as a "Willis North America trustees".